Prof Matteo Cristani

 Integrate artificial intelligence and IoT, in order to provide objects with communication and reasoning skills;

-Determine relevant aspects of the integration process and deal with them, in particular:
+Determine relevant aspects of the integration process and deal with them, in particular:- Reasoning in presence of limited computational resources, especially memory;

 The keynote will be envisioning the potentials of the aforementioned integration processes, and show what challenges shall we expect forward.